open-frames/awesome-open-frames/README.md

 - [Interactive Polls](https://github.com/xmtp-labs/fc-polls): Engage your audience with real-time polls.
 - [rock-paper-scissors](https://github.com/Unshut-Labs/xmtp-frame-rock-paper-scissors): Rock paper scissors game.
 - [farcaster-gallery](https://github.com/Nith567/far): Gallery farcaster.
+- [Collecti-Craft Frame](https://github.com/rohit-710/collecti-craft-frame): Like & recast, enter your email, & mint a gasless NFT directly from a Warpcast Frame!
+A custodial wallet is generated instantly.
+There is an option to mint a special NFT using your credit card.
+Users can update the NFT dynamically.
+Experience seamless Web 2 UX.

 **others**